-- delivering a performance of 65% of domestic waste recycled or composted. - Further refurbishment of our open spaces by improved fencing at Hockley Woods and improved drainage at Sweyne Park. - Progress with our three Town Centre action plans. - Continuing good performance in determining planning applications on time (majors 85%, minors/others 93%). - A reduction in the number of successful appeals against the decision to refuse planning permissions (2009/10 - 34%, 2010/11 - 28%). - Reduction in the overall average time to process and deliver Disabled Facilities Grants and complete the works from 52 to 40 weeks. - A 9% reduction in overall crime levels. - A significant reduction in the level of detritus on public land and highways. - Continuing growth of Rochford Business Network to 362 members. - Continuing growth of the Rochford Shop at my Local to 406 Businesses and 545 shoppers. - Agreeing the provision of services for other Councils on Payroll and Fraud prosecutions. - Completion of new mini and junior football pitches to the rear of Rayleigh Leisure Centre.
+- delivering a performance of 65% of domestic waste recycled or composted. - Further refurbishment of our open spaces by improved fencing at Hockley Woods and improved drainage at Sweyne Park. - Progress with our three Town Centre action plans. - Continuing good performance in determining planning applications on time (majors 85%, minors/others 93%). - A reduction in the number of successful appeals against the decision to refuse planning permissions (2009/10 - 34%, 2010/11 - 28%). - Reduction in the overall average time to process and deliver Disabled Facilities Grants and complete the works from 52 to 40 weeks. - A 9% reduction in overall crime levels.
+Rochford Community Safety Partnership are currently based on end of year performance the best performing CSP in the County. - A significant reduction in the level of detritus on public land and highways. - Continuing growth of Rochford Business Network to 362 members. - Continuing growth of the Rochford Shop at my Local to 406 Businesses and 545 shoppers. - Agreeing the provision of services for other Councils on Payroll and Fraud prosecutions.

-- Gaining accreditation (with 100%compliance) in the new Customer Service Excellence inspection for the Revenues and Benefits service. - Dealing with the rise in benefit claims without increasing staff.
+- Completion of new mini and junior football pitches to the rear of Rayleigh Leisure Centre. - Gaining accreditation (with 100%compliance) in the new Customer Service Excellence inspection for the Revenues and Benefits service. - Dealing with the rise in benefit claims without increasing staff.